weaveworks/pctl/README.md

 Prerequisites   Kubernetes 1.18+
 ```

-### Install
+### Add

-#### Install via Catalog
+#### Add via Catalog

 pctl can be used to install a profile, example:

 ```
-pctl install nginx-catalog/weaveworks-nginx/v0.1.0
+pctl add nginx-catalog/weaveworks-nginx/v0.1.0
 ```

-you can omit the version and pctl will install the latest by default, example:
+you can omit the version and pctl will add the latest by default, example:
 ```
-pctl install nginx-catalog/weaveworks-nginx
+pctl add nginx-catalog/weaveworks-nginx
 ```

 This results in a profile installation folder being created (defaults to the name of the profile).
 Example:

 ```
-$ pctl install --git-repository flux-system/flux-system nginx-catalog/weaveworks-nginx/v0.1.0
+$ pctl add --git-repository flux-system/flux-system nginx-catalog/weaveworks-nginx/v0.1.0
 generating profile installation from source: catalog entry nginx-catalog/weaveworks-nginx/v0.1.0 installation completed successfully